A quantum analogue of convex optimization: Algorithms

 \subsection{Algorithm for the drum problem}

-Our approach for the drum problem is to run FGA for a Schr\"odinger operator on $\rn$ with the potential defined by a barrier function that penalizes going outside of $\Omega$.
+Our approach for the drum problem is to run the ASCOA for a Schr\"odinger operator on $\rn$ with the potential defined by a barrier function that penalizes a function going outside of $\Omega$.
 We use a smooth barrier function $\Bar_\epsilon$ (see Definition~\ref{def:smooth_functions}) such that

+Note that the parameters are polynomials in $n,m,1/\epsilon,R$, giving polynomial runtime and number of required qubits.